ovh/docs/pages/web/hosting/hosting_migrating_to_ovh/guide.en-ca.md

 #### Step 4: Modify your domain name’s configuration

 Now that you have transferred your website, recreated your email addresses, and transferred your domain name to OVHcloud, you will need to modify your domain name’s configuration.
-You can do this by modifying your domain name’s current DNS servers, replacing them with OVHcloud DNS servers.
+You can do this by modifying your domain name’s current DNS servers, replacing them with OVH DNS servers.

 You will need to modify them via your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.
 This guide with *[General information about DNS servers](https://docs.ovh.com/ca/en/domains/web_hosting_general_information_about_dns_servers/){.external}* will help you do this.